Guidelines for Substitute Utah Tax Forms

-- Whole dollars – If amounts on a tax form are rounded to the nearest whole dollar (e.g., income tax forms), do not print double-zeros for the cents.
+- Whole dollars – If amounts on a tax form are rounded to the nearest whole dollar (e.g., income tax forms), do not print decimals or double-zeros for the cents.

-- Check boxes – Use a single upper-case “X” to indicate a response in a check box field.
+- Check boxes – Use a single upper-case “X” to show a response in a check box field.

 - 1D barcodes – Produce the 1D barcode on the sales tax returns (TC-62 series) that include it.
 See Appendix 1.

 Enter Canadian address provinces in the State field on Utah forms and Canadian postal codes in the ZIP Code field.
 Use the two-character abbreviations for Canadian provinces as found in ISO 3166-2:CA.

 Cut lines above payment coupons must be in the same location as on the original form.
 Coupon size is 8.5″ wide and 3.5″ to 3.75″ high.
 On a scale of six lines per inch, the cut line falls between lines 44 and 45.

 Each withholding tax payment coupon (TC-941PC) must include a readable OCR-A scan line.
 See Appendix 2.